 The Bolch Judicial Institute is leading a national effort to mobilize the legal profession to defend judges and the judiciary from a growing wave of unjust and unsubstantiated attacks that threaten judicial independence and diminish public faith in our judicial system.
-A committee of bar leaders is developing a conference for fall 2024 to discuss the challenges facing the judiciary and how bar leaders can help.
+Along with a committee of bar leaders, the Institute will host a Defending the Judiciary Conference to discuss the challenges facing the judiciary and what bar leaders should do to address the problems.
 To learn more or to join the effort, email bolchjudicialinstitute@law.duke.edu.

 Why do we need to defend the judiciary?